-So, one night, he was talking to his wife Nathalie, as Kevin would write in Guerrilla Marketing for Job Hunters 3.0.
+So, as Kevin wrote in Guerrilla Marketing for Job Hunters 3.0,…

 “My wife and I needed to find jobs fast.
 Traditional jobs boards where slow and we found most of our days/evenings spent surfing Monster.
 With these tough times we needed an easier approach.
 So, my wife Natalie said “why don’t you have the jobs e-mailed to you?”
 And so I did what any loving husband would do….
 I built Natalie a “job alert engine” to search news groups, corporate web sites, and government agencies for new jobs.”

 Kevin decided to create an application that would bring job leads to him.

 This was a novel concept at the time.
 But Kevin was a genius.
 Like big time genius!
 For example, the real-time operating system he wrote in his 20’s with two other guys still sorts the US Postal Service mail every day – almost 30 years later.
 That kind of smart.
 Kevin had invented a job aggregator way back in 1998 – long before SimplyHired.com or Indeed.com were born .
 Nat’s job alert engine became NatsJobs.com after the two of them found jobs.